 Self-Deploy Tableau Server on AWS in a Distributed Environment

-If you want to run Tableau Server in a distributed environment, also known as a cluster, you need to launch three or more Amazon EC2 instances of the same type and capacity to your Amazon Virtual Private Cloud (VPC) and configure them as worker nodes.
+If you want to run Tableau Server in a highly available (HA) distributed environment, also known as a cluster, you need to launch three or more Amazon EC2 instances of the same type and capacity to your Amazon Virtual Private Cloud (VPC) and configure them as worker nodes.

 The following scenario assumes that you have three Amazon EC2 instances with Tableau Server installed on each instance.
 One instance is configured as the primary node, and the other two instances are configured as worker nodes.